Additional support for international students

-We work with study-abroad advisors and overseas representatives in a range of countries who can provide you with information about the University as well as assistance with your application, entry requirements and visa procedures.
+We work with study-abroad advisors and overseas representatives in a range of countries who can provide you with information about the University.
+They can also assist with your application, and clarify the entry requirements and visa procedures with you.

 We’ve organised a number of on-line chat events to help answer your queries and attend to your concerns throughout the application process.
-You’ll be able to join live discussions with our International Office staff and current students, who openly share their experience of studying and living as a student in the UK.
+The webchats are a great way of getting answers to your questions from knowledgeable staff, and enable you to chat to some of our current students who are eager to share their postgraduate experience as well as offer advice on your journey to the UK.

 The Student Advice and Support Service can help you with a range of issues including immigration, extending your visa, police registration, travelling abroad, working in the UK and they can signpost other support services on campus and online.
-The team will also be able to give advice on various student issues including housing, finance, employment, academic issues, including housing, consumer rights and council tax.
-If you have any questions, please contact: T: +44 (0)1509 222058 (UK only) E: firstname.lastname@example.org
+The team can also offer advice on various student issues including housing, finance, employment, consumer rights and council tax.
+If you have any questions, please contact the Student Advice and Support Service directly:

-Our partnership with the University of Westminster offers a counselling service to our students.
+The University of Westminster offers a counselling service to all of our students at Loughborough University London.
 Their service, which is concerned with psychological and emotional difficulties, is entirely confidential.
-To find out more, please visit the Student Support desk on the second floor of the campus or visit our website.
+To find out more, please visit the Student Support desk on the second floor of the campus.

 It is quite normal for someone who moves from a familiar culture to one which is unfamiliar to experience ‘culture shock’.
 Some helpful advice on how to recognise and cope with the causes and effects of culture shock can be found on the UKCISA website.